 During his ten-year career at Arizona State University, Hardy has been responsible for university initiatives in corporate engagement, economic development and entrepreneurship/innovation.
 Prior to assuming his current role with ASU, he was Vice President of Assets for University Realty L.L.C., the real estate unit of ASU Enterprise Partners where he was actively involved in the development of SkySong, the ASU-Scottsdale Innovation Center.

 Throughout his career, including more than thirty years as corporate counsel to Fortune 500 and NASDAQ firms and co-founder of a number of startup and early stage enterprises, he has been a leader in the formation and operation of innovative enterprises based in a variety of new technologies in telecommunications and education markets.

-Hardy serves on boards and committees that are focused on community service and economic development in the Phoenix marketplace, including the boards of directors of the Greater Phoenix Economic Council, the Arizona Technology Council and the Scottsdale Chamber of Commerce.
+Hardy serves and has served on a variety of Boards that are focused on advanced technologies, community service and economic development in the Greater Phoenix Region, including past and present memberships on the Board of Directors of the Greater Phoenix Economic Council (GPEC), the Arizona Technology Council, Southwest Autism Research and Resource Center (SARRC), Scottsdale Training and Rehabilitation Services (STARS) and the Scottsdale Chamber of Commerce.

-Hardy received a J.D. from the Washington College of Law at American University, an M.S. in real estate development from Columbia University and a B.S. in industrial engineering from Purdue University.
+Hardy received a BS in industrial engineering from Purdue University; a JD from the Washington College of Law at American University; and a MS in real estate development from Columbia University in the City of New York.